 There are several training techniques indoor growers deploy to get an optimal yield out of their plants within limited space and lighting conditions.
 All of them involve manipulating the shape and growth of the plant, usually by bending the stem in some fashion or another.

 The Sea of Green (SOG) technique involves growing several small plants instead of a few large ones with the intention of maximizing space and cultivating single colas.
 With the proper setup, a SOG grow promotes the shortest vegetative phase to produce short and dense colas.

-You might think of super cropping as the opposite of LST in that it features strategically executed “high stress,” rather than sustained forms of minimal stress.
-This method uses targeted stress to encourage cannabis plants to produce the cannabinoids and terpenes they develop for protection.
+You might think of super cropping as the opposite of LST in that it features strategically executed forms of “high stress,” rather than sustained forms of minimal stress.
+This method uses targeted stress to encourage cannabis plants to produce more of the cannabinoids and terpenes they develop for protection.

-Strategically planned and executed stress on the plant is intended to initiate a defensive reaction, thereby increasing the plant’s cannabinoid and terpene production.
+Strategically planned and executed stress on the plant is intended to initiate a defensive reaction, thereby increasing the plant's cannabinoid and terpene production.
 This type of sustained stress is usually achieved by pinching targeted areas of the stems and tying them down.
-When growers accidentally apply too much stress, they typically apply duct tape to help the plant heal.
+When growers accidentally apply too much stress, they typically apply duct tape to the damaged area to help the plant heal.